Generating an OpenAPI document and SDK from Spring Boot

 .

-All the code in this step can be found in our example application.
+You can find all the code for this step in the example application.

 Open the src/main/java/com/bookstore/BookstoreApplication.java